jivesoftware/tAMD/README.md

 a list of URLs.
 If any of the given module ids is referenced as a dependency then the given URLs will be loaded in order.

+Note that the synchronous version of `require()` does not trigger lazy loading.  loader.js only works on asynchronous dependencies.

 If you are using `resolve.js` make sure to include it before `loader.js` so that relative paths are resolved before `loader.js` tries to look them up.